-Diabetes: What Is Diabetes, How Does It Effect My Health, & Tips
+Diabetes: What Is Diabetes, How Does It Affect My Health, & Tips

-diabetesDiabetes: What Is Diabetes, How Does It Effect My Health, & Tips
+diabetesDiabetes: What Is Diabetes, How Does It Affect My Health, & Tips

 Over 29 million people in the United States are diabetics.
 In that number, 8 million people may not even be aware that they have the condition.
-Diabetes affects your body in ways that if not properly managed can increase your risk to multiple illnesses.
-Although the name of diabetes rings a lot of bells not many people without the condition know much about the disease.
-Today, we would like to raise awareness by going over some of the risk, symptoms, and present management tips when dealing with diabetes.
+Diabetes affects your body in ways that if not properly managed can increase your risk of multiple illnesses.
+Although the name of diabetes rings a lot of bells, not many people without the condition know much about the disease.
+Today, we would like to raise awareness by going over some of the risks, symptoms, and present management tips when dealing with diabetes.

 What is Diabetes